-To help give you an idea of how beneficial natural gas can truly be to the U.S. economy, to consumers and to the environment, here are the biggest myths that people believe about natural gas production and frac work today — and the truth that lies behind them:
+To help give you an idea of how beneficial natural gas can truly be to the U.S. economy, to consumers and to the environment, here are the biggest myths that people believe about natural gas production and frac work today — and the true oil drilling facts that lie behind them:

-Myth: All of natural gas’ profits will go to Big Oil corporations.
+Myth: All of the natural gas’s profits will go to Big Oil corporations.

 Fact: This is actually the opposite of true.
 The primary beneficiaries of frac work and other natural gas drilling rig systems are small- and mid-sized oil and gas companies.
 There are approximately 20,000 of these small and midsized companies throughout the country, and they employ a median of 15 people each.
 The natural gas boom is almost exclusively benefiting smaller companies, as they produce as much as 75% of the country’s natural gas.